Cake Release Recipe

 The great thing about this recipe is you can make as much or little as you want.
 It is like the recipe Dolly Parton talked about in Steel Magnolias.
 You know the cupa, cupa, cup recipe.
 That is the way my grandma would share recipes with me and I still can’t perfect her chocolate pie recipe.
 Maybe one day!
-LOLIf you want to use 1/4 of a cup or 1/3 of a cup or even 1/2 of a cup for this recipe you can.
+LOLIf you want to use 1/4 cup or 1/3 cup or even 1/2 cup for this recipe you can.
 Use equal parts of each of the three ingredients and mix.
 Yes, it is that simple!

 I usually use 1 cup of shortening, 1 cup of vegetable oil, and one cup of all-purpose flour.
 Place them in a bowl and mix with a mixer until it is smooth and place it in an airtight container.